 It is normal for the pasta in this soup to soak up quite a bit of the broth when it is in the refrigerator overnight (or sometimes almost all the broth!)
 Add more water to the bowl or pot when reheating, the soup will be plenty flavorful.

-Can You Freeze This Soup?
+Can You Freeze Leftover Wedding Soup?

 Yes, you can absolutely freeze this soup.
 The meatballs freeze beautifully and the pasta also freezes really well.
 I actually eat this soup for lunch quite often from frozen, I use these silicone one cup trays to make bowl-sized portions.
 Using these trays is much easier to use for meal prep and single-sized portions.